bomonike/bomonike.github.io/rustlang.md

 <a target="_blank" href="https://github.com/rust-lang/rust-artwork/tree/master/logo
 "><img align="right" width="100" src="https://raw.githubusercontent.com/rust-lang/rust-artwork/refs/heads/master/logo/rust-logo.svg" /></a> <a target="_blank" href="https://www.rust-lang.org/">rust-lang.org</a> is the home page for the language.

-{% include whatever.html %}

 The mascot for the Rust language is a red crab?
 Their name is <a target="_blank" href="https://rustacean.net/">Ferris</a> (like "ferrous") because ferrous oxide is the chemical name for rust of iron.

+{% include whatever.html %}

 ## History

-According to [1]<a target="_blank" href="https://www.wikiwand.com/en/Rust_(programming_language)">Wikipedia</a>, the Rust language begun in 2006 as a personal project by <a target="_blank" href="https://usesthis.com/interviews/graydon.hoare/">Graydon Hoare</a> while a Mozilla employee, before he went to Apple.
+<a target="_blank" href="https://www.wikiwand.com/en/Rust_(programming_language)">Wikipedia</a> notes that the Rust language begun in 2006 as a personal project by <a target="_blank" href="https://usesthis.com/interviews/graydon.hoare/">Graydon Hoare</a> while a Mozilla employee, before he went to Apple.
+In 2013 <a target="_blank" href="https://www.linkedin.com/in/graydon-h-881374212/">Graydon Hoare</a> stepped away from the project.

+2009 (Mozilla Sponsorship): Mozilla recognized the potential of Hoare's project and officially became its sponsor.
+Graydon was able to work on Rust full-time with a growing team.

+Rust was officially announced to the public by Mozilla on<br />
-Rust is open-sourced (MIT license) since July 7, 2010.
+July 7, 2010.

-Rust 1.0 was released on May 15, 2015.
+Rust 1.0 was released (under open-source MIT license) on May 15, 2015 as the "official" birth of the language, when it became stable enough for developers to confidently use in production.

+<a target="_blank" href="https://github.com/rust-lang">https://github.com/rust-lang</a>

+REMEMBER: Unlike Python, JavaScript:
+   * Rust has an integrated (built-in) <tt>cargo</tt> <strong>package manager</strong>, build tool, and test runner (<tt>cargo test</tt>).
+   * <tt>rustup</tt> toolchain installer. https://rustup.rs
+   * <a target="_blank" href="https://doc.rust-lang.org/clippy/">clippy</a> linter to catch common mistakes and improve your Rust code.
+   * <tt>rustfmt</tt> to Format Rust code
+   * rustdoc to build formatted HTML from code.
+   * <tt>cargo clean</tt> cleans up generated files

 Rust maintainers have a <a target="_blank" href="https://github.com/rust-lang/rfcs/blob/master/text/0507-release-channels.md">6-week rapid release process</a> even though they support a large number of platforms.

+<a target="_blank" href="https://perf.rust-lang.org/dashboard.html">Their Dashboard</a>

+## Who Uses Rust?

+<a target="_blank" href="https://jobs.letsgetrusty.com">https://jobs.letsgetrusty.com</a>

+<a target="_blank" href="https://www.linkedin.com/jobs/search-results/?currentJobId=4427009987&keywords=rust&origin=JOB_SEARCH_PAGE_JOB_FILTER&referralSearchId=2Bx6IDBa6uZgZTTZ7TMrsQ%3D%3D&f_SAL=f_SA_id_225001%3A272001">LinkedIn Jobs in Rust (Remote)</a>

-In August 2020, Mozilla laid off most of the Rust team (along with completely disbanding the Servo parallel browser team).
+During the pandemic in August 2020, Mozilla laid off most of the Rust team (along with completely disbanding the Servo parallel browser team).
 The event raised concerns about the future of Rust.

-So in Feburary 2021, the "Rust Foundation" was formed with (AWS, Huawei, Google, Microsoft, and Mozilla) all who use Rust as a <strong>systems programming</strong> language:
+On Feburary 2021, the "Rust Foundation" was formed with AWS, Huawei, Google, Microsoft, and Mozilla, who all use Rust as a <strong>systems programming</strong> language:
    * TensorFlow and ONNX libraries use Rust's FFI to wrap underlying C implementations.
    * Linkerd creator Oliver Gould, says <a target="_blank" href="https://www.youtube.com/watch?v=BWL4889RKhU" title="May 14, 2021">the Future of the Cloud will be Built on Rust</a> CNCF
    * Amazon Web Services (AWS) has used Rust since 2017 for its serverless computing offerings, AWS Lambda and AWS Fargate.
 With that, Rust has gained further inroads.
 The company has written the Bottlerocket OS and the AWS Nitro System to deliver its Elastic Compute Cloud (EC2) service.<a href="#[3]">[3]</a> See “How our AWS Rust team will contribute to Rust’s future successes,” http://mng.bz/BR4J